User Guide

 5.1 Viewing help : help

 Stuck and unsure of how to execute a certain command?
-The help
+The help command allows you to view

 information on all available commands.
 It also enables you to display detailed information on a specific